marianepaz3s2024/marianepaz3s2024/README.md

-## Hey, sou uma estudante do alura, seja bem vinto ao meu perfil! 🤎
+## Hey, sou uma estudante do alura, seja bem vindo ao meu perfil! 🤎

 <!--
 **marianepaz3s2024/marianepaz3s2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.